dajley/IQR-Method/README.md

 # IQR-Method
-Analyzing Impact of Outlier Detection  on Predictive Performance of ML Models with Interquartile Range (IQR) Method
+Analyzing Impact of Outlier Detection on Predictive Performance of ML Models with Interquartile Range (IQR) Method and Z-Score Method